Lima: Local

 The city is roughly equivalent to the Province of Lima, which is subdivided into 43 districts.
 The Metropolitan Municipality has authority over the entire city, while each district has its own local government.
 Unlike the rest of the country, the Metropolitan Municipality, although a provincial municipality, acts as and has functions similar to a regional government, as it does not belong to any of the 25 regions of Peru.
-Each of the 43 districts has their own distrital municipality that is in charge of its own district and coordinate with the metropolitan municipality.
+Each of the 43 districts has their own district municipality that is in charge of its own district and coordinate with the metropolitan municipality.

+The Municipality of Lima is based in the Palacio Municipal de Lima, also known as the Lima City Hall.
+It is located in the Plaza de Armas and was originally built in 1549.
+However, it was rebuilt in 1939.
+The current mayor of Lima is Renzo Reggiardo.

 Political system

 Unlike the rest of the country, the Metropolitan Municipality has functions of regional government and is not part of any administrative region, according to Article 65.
 27867 of the Law of Regional Governments enacted on 16 November 2002, 87 The previous political organization remains in the sense that a Governor is the political authority for the department and the city.
 The functions of this authority are mostly police and military.
 The same city administration covers the local municipal authority.

-Lima has been rocked by corruption scandals: former mayors Susana Villaran (2011-2014) and Luis Castaneda (2003-2010 and 2014-2018) were remanded in custody as part of the bribery scandal involving the Brazilian construction company Odebrecht.
+Lima has been rocked by corruption scandals: former mayors Susana Villaran (2011–2014) and Luis Castaneda (2003–2010 and 2014–2018) were remanded in custody as part of the bribery scandal involving the Brazilian construction company Odebrecht.
 Jorge Munoz (mayor from 2019 to 2022), was removed from office for illegally holding several offices and the related allowances.

 International organizations

-Lima is home to the headquarters of the Andean Community of Nations that is a customs union comprising the South American countries of Bolivia, Colombia, Ecuador, and Peru.
-Along with other regional and international organizations.
+Lima is home to the headquarters of the Andean Community of Nations that is a customs union formed in 1973 as the Andean Pact.
+The union comprises the South American countries of Bolivia, Colombia, Ecuador, and Peru, among other regional and international organizations.
+Lima is also home to the headquarters of the South American Council of Health.

 Demographics

+With a population of 10,151,200 for the metropolitan area and a population density of 3746 PD/km2 as of 2023, Lima ranks as one of the most populous agglomeration in the world, and the second biggest city in South America in terms of population within city limits, after São Paulo.